What's the Difference Between Official and Unofficial Transcripts? - Same Day Diplomas

 Official transcript fees vary by institution but typically range from $5 to $20 per copy.
 Rush processing may incur additional charges of $10 to $30.
 If you're applying to numerous graduate programs or jobs, these costs can accumulate quickly.
 Many schools offer bulk discounts when ordering multiple copies simultaneously.

 Unofficial transcripts, conversely, are almost always free through student portals.
-This makes them ideal for your personal records and situations where official authentication isn't required.
+This makes them ideal for your personal records and situations where official authentication isn't required, while some people also choose unofficial personal copies of diplomas and transcripts for display or backup purposes.

 How to Request Each Type of Transcript